 Master of Science in Computer Engineering

 The Master of Science in Computer Engineering (MSCPE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in computer engineering.
 The strengths of the NC State program include networking, VLSI systems and computer architecture and systems.
-Please visit the department web site for current admission requirements and curriculum information.
+The GRE is required for all applicants.

 (What will I learn?)

 To earn the Master of Science in Computer Engineering a student must complete 30 credit hours (10 courses) of graduate level engineering course work.

 Students must maintain a minimum 3.0 out of 4.0 GPA.

 Of the required 30 credit hours, 21 credit hours (seven courses) must be in electrical and computer engineering.
 The program requires both breadth and depth in the computer engineering discipline.